malept/flatpak-bundler/README.md

 ## Usage

-### bundle(manifest, buildOptions[, callback])
+### bundle(manifest, buildOptions)

-`@malept/flatpak-bundler` provides a single method, `bundle`, which takes an app manifest, a build options object, and optionally, a completion callback.
+`@malept/flatpak-bundler` provides a single method, `bundle`, which takes an app manifest and a build options object.
+It returns a Promise.
-If a callback is not passed, it returns a Promise.

 Both the manifest and options objects support both camelCase and dash-separated variants of any option.

-The callback with be called with `callback(error, finalBuildOptions)` arguments.
-The `finalBuildOptions` contains the build options after default values have been applied.
+The promise is returned with a `finalBuildOptions` value.
+It contains the build options after default values have been applied.
 Useful to read out the `workingDir`, for example.

 ### Manifest